shuklaayush/badger-sett-1.5/README.md

 - Add deposit hook on vault to warn the rewards contract.

 # Breaking Changes

 List of changes for Vaults 1.5 that make it breaking for some scripts

 ## No more Controller

 That's the point

 ## rewards and setRewards are gone

 Replace by treasury and setTreasury respectively

 ## min and setMin are gone

-Replaced by toEarnBps and setToEarnBps respectively
+Replaced by min and setToEarnBps respectively

 ## Vault handles report of funds

 ## badgerTree is in the Vault

 Set in the vault and transfered when reported by the strat

 ## Harvest and Tend return a list of TokenAmounts

 TokenAmount is a simple (address, uint) struct that enables generic return values

 ## SECURITY!!!
 IMPORTANT